boshea5/Taller-Shorter-Quiz/README.md

 The live link can be found here

 ### Credits
--The JavaScript code was copied and used from https://www.geeksforgeeks.org -The questions were researched and verified using Google and Wikipedia.
+- The JavaScript code was copied and used from https://www.geeksforgeeks.org
+- The questions were researched and verified using Google and Wikipedia.
--The Deployment Steps on this read me file were copied from "Love Maths" sample Read me on the Code Institute Website
+- The Deployment Steps on this read me file were copied from "Love Maths" sample Read me on the Code Institute Website